Shadow the Hedgehog (video game)

+is a 2005 platformer video game developed by Sega Studios USA and published by Sega.
+It is a spinoff from the Sonic the Hedgehog series starring the character Shadow.
+It follows the amnesiac Shadow's attempts to learn about his past during an alien invasion.
+Gameplay is similar to previous Sonic games, featuring fast-paced platforming and ring collecting, but introduces third-person shooter and nonlinear elements.
+Shadow uses a variety of weapons to defeat enemies and complete missions that determine the plot and playable levels.

-The development team wanted to make a game featuring Shadow to capitalize on the character's popularity and resolve plot mysteries that began with his introduction in Sonic Adventure 2.
-It was written and directed by Takashi Iizuka, produced by Yuji Naka, and scored by Jun Senoue.
-Iizuka, who targeted a younger audience with previous Sonic games, strove to attract an older audience with Shadow the Hedgehog; Shadow's character also allowed the team to use elements otherwise inappropriate for the series.
+Sega Studios USA chose to make a game featuring Shadow to capitalize on his popularity and resolve plot mysteries that began with his introduction in Sonic Adventure 2 (2001).
+Shadow the Hedgehog was written and directed by Takashi Iizuka and produced by Yuji Naka, with music by Jun Senoue.
+Iizuka strove to attract an older audience; Shadow's character allowed the team to use a darker tone and elements otherwise considered inappropriate for the series.